delta-io/delta/connectors/flink/README.md

   + `in-memory`- a default value if no other specified.
 Will use Flink's In-Memory catalog as decorated catalog.
   + `hive` - Use Flink's Hive catalog as decorated catalog.

 Any extra defined property will be passed to the decorated catalog.

+#### Hive Metastore
-For example, in order to create Delta Catalog backed by Hive catalog and use Hive's catalog `hadoop-conf-dir` option call the below query:
+Delta Catalog backed by Hive catalog and use Hive's catalog `hadoop-conf-dir` option call the below query:
 ```sql
 CREATE CATALOG <catalog_name> WITH (